Victorletzelter/Victorletzelter/README.md

 I am a student with a passion for mathematics and its applications, especially in artificial intelligence (deep learning, reinforcement learning, computational statistics, image processing, NLP).
-Open-minded and social, I am interested in other disciplines, especially statistical physics and marketf inance.
+Open-minded and social, I am interested in other disciplines, especially statistical physics and market finance.

 Feel free to contact me.